Being Present To Pleasure

 Just picking one of these, and focusing your mind on the experience of that sensation, will give you a quick and easy way of dropping away from your racing thoughts - and back into the sensations of sex.

 Of course, practice makes perfect.
 So we'd recommend trying this out during solo sex a few times first.
 After a few attempts, you'll start to find it working as a wonderful escape route from a busy mind during sex - and a shortcut towards a whole new world of pleasure!
+What’s even better is these tips will help you beyond the bedroom by increasing happiness, and decreasing anxiety and depression!

 We hope you enjoyed our quick guide to Being Present For Pleasure.
 For our detailed course - including video guidance from Dr. Britney Blair - be sure to download the Lover App today.